pyelasticsearch/pyelasticsearch/docs/source/index.rst

 ===============

 pyelasticsearch is a clean, future-proof, high-scale API to elasticsearch.
-It provides features like...
+It provides...

-* Transparent conversion of Python data types to and from JSON
+* Transparent conversion of Python data types to and from JSON, including datetimes and the arbitrary-precision Decimal type
-* Translating HTTP status codes representing failure into exceptions
+* Translating HTTP failure status codes into exceptions
 * Connection pooling
+* HTTP authentication
-* Load balancing of requests across nodes in a cluster
+* Load balancing across nodes in a cluster
 * Failed-node marking to avoid downed nodes for a period
 * Optional automatic retrying of failed requests
+* Thread safety
+* Loosely coupled design, letting you customize things like JSON encoding and bulk indexing

 For more on our philosophy and history, see :doc:`elasticsearch-py`.